 Tips and Variations

-- Easily make these meatless, just use vegetable broth for the sauce and fill the tortillas with cheese or beans.
+- Make meatless enchiladas, just use vegetable broth for the sauce and fill the tortillas with cheese or pinto beans.

-- Apart from cheese, you can also choose other fillings such as shredded chicken, ground beef, or pork.
+- Choose other fillings such as shredded chicken, ground beef, or Mexican Shredded Pork.

 - For a mild sauce, leave the chiles de arbol out and be sure you buy mild to medium New Mexico chiles.
-You can also make the sauce only using guajillo chiles.
+You can also make the sauce only using guajillo chiles which tend to be less spicy.

 Recipe